jzal03/book-opmanual-dd24/src/building-start/other-materials.md

 Additionally, you will need to install the following software on your base station.

-1. *Cleanflight Configurator*.
+1. *Betaflight Configurator*.
 This is an application that will allow you to set up your Flight Controller.

     ```{note}
     You will install this later in the manual.